Formed: 1970 Established: 1970

 Cordes Lakes, Arizona,

-Today Arcosanti is an educational organization that has had over 6,000 people of all backgrounds participate in its workshop programs.
-All of our residents, volunteers, and interns join through our five-week workshops.
-People of all ages, backgrounds, experience levels, and lifestyles are welcome at Arcosanti; there is no religion or communal lifestyle that must be followed.
+Since its founding in 1970, Arcosanti has had over 7,000 people of all backgrounds participate in its workshop programs, which are offered 9 times per year.
+People of all ages, backgrounds, experience levels, and lifestyles are welcome at Arcosanti; we are nonsecular and non-communal.

-After successfully completing a five-week workshop, you have the option to become a resident or volunteer.
-We offer many areas of interest including construction, planning, bronze foundry, ceramics, facilities maintenance, cafe, landscaping, archives, organic agriculture, and other areas.
+After successfully completing a five-week workshop, you have the option to stay on as an Arcosanti resident by contributing 40 hours per week as an employee (when available) or volunteer.
+We offer many areas of interest including construction, architecture, interior design, bronze foundry, ceramics, facilities maintenance, cafe, landscaping, archives, agriculture, outreach and other areas.

 Community location is placed at the center of the zip/postal code, city/state, or city/country (not based on street addresses)